imjacobclark/Herd/README.md

 ###### Todo

 * ~~Linear scenario~~
+* Ability to create tests via a YAML config file
+  * ~~multiple hosts with different threads/requests per host~~
 * Ramp up scenario
 * Batched scenario
 * Accept command line flags to begin a test
-* Ability to create tests via a YAML config file
 * Export data to influxDB or other data store
 * Graph metrics
 * Master/Slave mode to orchestrate a thundering herd via a message broker